Last Updated on February 26, 2021 by Jim Ferri

 By Jim Ferri

 Food always tastes better when you get it at the source.
-Fish ‘n Chips in London, steak in Buenos Aires, crepes in Paris.
+Fish ‘n Chips in London; steak in Buenos Aires; crepes in Paris; Chinese food in Lijiang, Yunnan, China.

 The same is true for Chinese food.
-It certainly tastes better in Beijing than at our local Peking Palace All-You-Can-Eat Buffet.
+It certainly tastes better in China than at our local Peking Palace All-You-Can-Eat Buffet.

 In search of more authentic culture and cuisine than we would find in Beijing, Shanghai or Guangzhou, on a trip to China my wife and I decided to venture further afield for the sights and tastes of a more authentic China.